magoo/risk-measurement/docs/_sources/estimation/measurement.rst.txt

   (# of arrests, 70% confidence)

-A forecaster may answer this with an interval of 5-10 arrests.
-If, for instance, they were asked for a more aggressive forecast (say, 70%), they may answer a more narrow range that results in a higher rate of being wrong.
-An example of a 60% confidence forecast for the same question could be 2-7 arrests, and so on.
+A forecast source may answer this with an interval of 5-10 arrests, with a caveat that they expect with 70% likelihood, to eventually be correct (their confidence).
+If, for instance, they were asked for a less uncertain forecast, they may respond with a 6-8 interval with a 50% confidence.

+Depending on your subject matter, it should be clear that some combinations of confidence and uncertainty are more or less useful than others.
+For instance, a 50% confidence of -1000-1000 arrests is not very useful, given the scenario of arrests at city hall.

 A visual example of a percentage belief that an unknown value will end up within this range when revealed.::